 Staff clean our beaches daily for plastic and debris that washes ashore and for many years an annual beach clean up has been organised with the local communities.
-In 2019 staff began coastal clean ups in collaboration with Seven Clean Seas ("SCS") and over 250 tonnes of plastic has been collected as of May 2022.
-Furloughed staff who have participated have been paid a salary and bonus to help supplement their incomes during the COVID pandemic.
-So successful has this program been that it has led to a permanent program being developed in conjunction with SCS.
+In 2019, staff began coastal clean ups in collaboration with Seven Clean Seas ("SCS") and over 350 tonnes of plastic has been collected as of December 2022.
+When borders were closed for 2 years during the pandemic, furloughed staff from Nikoi and Cempedak who have participated in the program were able to supplement their incomes.
+So successful was this program that it led to a permanent program being developed in conjunction with SCS.
 A materials sorting facility has been established in the village of Kawal and full time staff now run the program.
+Data collected from audits carried out on every clean up has helped identify interventions that will help reduce plastic waste from local villagers entering the environment.